Maren brings you rare or fun recipes and news of funky, out-of-the-way places to dine or buy treats. She is a teacher, mom, and foodie.

 - Heatproof serving dish about 8 x 8 inches or equivalent

 - Wash your hands.
 Assemble and measure all ingredients.
-Chop walnuts to desired size.
+Chop walnuts to the desired size.

 - Add the chocolate chips and walnut pieces and stir to mix.
 This will take harder stirring.

-- Pour into the 8 x 8 serving pan.
-Allow to cool.
+- Pour into the 8x8 serving pan.
+Allow cooling.

 Instructions: Photo Guide

 How to Store Fudge

 This is a silly question if your family is like mine!
 This dessert will be gone before bedtime!

 But, just in case, please know that this fudge keeps well, so it can be on hand for days.
 It is a great food gift that can be made days ahead.
 Keep it in the refrigerator or covered and out if the room is around 65 degrees F or cooler.

 If your home is very humid or warmer than 65 degrees, store the fudge in the refrigerator.
 This will make it firmer.

 If you would like something lighter and fluffier with less intense chocolate flavor, similar to a Three Musketeers (TM) candy bar, use 1 whole cup of marshmallow fluff in the recipe instead of 1/2 cup.